 “Not me,” said Harry.
 “I’ll win it fairly, or not at all.
-I’ll be in there swinging.” he went 3-3 in the second game of the double-header to capture the title.
+I’ll be in there swinging.”
+He went 3-for-3 in the second game of the doubleheader to capture the title.

 Once again, he failed to win back-to-back batting titles, but did hit an impressive .367 in 1926.
 He was hitting so well that the Detroit fans and club had a special day to honor him.
 The red-letter day of the year was Harry Heilmann Day, August 9.
 A crowd of 40,000 Heilmann fans crammed into Navin Field to pay homage to Harry the Horse.
 Larry Fisher, the automobile king, came across with a new car, the Knights of Columbus with a diamond stickpin, and Paddy Pexton with a hunting dog with a huge green ribbon around his neck.
 And they put the usual jinx on their hero.
 Harry went hitless in a free-hitting game which Detroit lost 9-8 to the New York Yankees.
 But Slug whacked the ball plenty on days when he was not the special guest of honor.